PatRogala/reading-list/README.md

 * Programming Interviews Exposed: Coding Your Way Through the Interview
 * Introduction to Algorithms
 * The Algorithm Design Manual
-* Effective Java
-* Concurrent Programming in Java: Design Principles and Pattern
 * Modern Operating Systems
 * Programming Pearls
 * Discrete Mathematics for Computer Scientists

 ## Junior Software Engineer Reading List
 ### Read This First
-* Pragmatic Thinking and Learning: Refactor Your Wetware
+* ✅ Pragmatic Thinking and Learning: Refactor Your Wetware

 ### Fundamentals
 * Code Complete: A Practical Handbook of Software Construction